Find Cheap Flights to Cusco from $ 39 with eDreams

 Here are some other options for flights to Cusco that might include a stopover:

-• LATAM Airlines flies to Cusco from Sydney, Rio de Janeiro, and Iquique.
+• LATAM Airlines flies to Cusco from Melbourne, Sydney, and Brisbane.

-• Jetsmart Airlines also heads to Cusco from Buenos Aires, Arequipa, and Santiago, giving you a few handy departure options.
+• Jetsmart Airlines also heads to Cusco from Buenos Aires, Santiago, and Quito, giving you a few handy departure options.

 What's a reasonable budget for a trip to Cusco?